isomerpages/moe-nationaljc/pages/faq.md

 _Boarding is an integral part of the NJC IP experience.
 Boarding helps our students to develop independence, and knowledge, skills and values that are fundamental to living in a community.
 The closer relationships that are forged during Boarding and the memorable experiences would last a lifetime and, even more crucially, contribute towards character and resilience building._

 _Boarding is something every child and parent looks forward to.
-In the event that there are extenuating circumstances that prohibit a child from boarding,a request to defer boarding may be made to Principal of NJC for consideration._
+In the event that there are extenuating circumstances that prohibit a child from boarding, a request to defer boarding may be made to Principal of NJC for consideration._

-**How much does the boarding programme cost?**

-_Each child nominally pays a substantially subsidised rate of $600-800 per year for Boarding (i.e. to board for about 1 term or 6-7 weeks).
-Support for students who require financial aid can be provided on a case-by-case basis._

-**Will there be any boarding programme given the Covid situation?**

-_Special boarding programmes (or Self Mastery Plus Programmes) which are non-residential have been mounted for our students to support their personal development and enrich their learning experiences.
-With the relaxation of Safe Management Measures, we look forward to reinstating the boarding programme in a calibrated manner._

-CCAs
+**CCAs **

 **What CCAs can a JH1 student join?**